Homological stability for topological chiral homology of completions: Introduction

 \subsection{Structure of the paper}

 The organization of the paper is as follows.
-In Section \ref{sectch} we review Salvatore's definition of topological chiral homology based on the Fulton-MacPherson operad and recall some scanning theorems from \cite{Sa} and \cite{Mi2}.
-We also give a slight variation of this definition for partial algebras.
-In Section \ref{seccomplexes} we describe several simplicial complexes and prove that they are highly connected.
+In Section \ref{sectch} we review Salvatore's definition of topological chiral homology based on the Fulton-MacPherson operad and recall scanning theorems from \cite{Sa} and \cite{Mi2}.
+We also give a variation of this definition for partial algebras.
+In Section \ref{seccomplexes} we describe several simplicial complexes and prove they are highly connected.
 This will be used in Section \ref{sechomstab} to prove homological stability for topological chiral homology of manifolds admitting boundary with coefficients in completions of partial framed $E_n$-algebras.
-We also generalize this to other subspaces of the topological chiral homology, generalizing those appearing in Conjecture $F$ of \cite{VW}.
+We then generalize this to other subspaces of the topological chiral homology, generalizing those appearing in Conjecture F of \cite{VW}, here Conjecture \ref{conjf}.
 In Section \ref{secscanningequiv} we discuss the scanning map for topological chiral homology of closed manifolds, which we use in Section \ref{secrathomstabtrunc} to prove rational homological stability for bounded symmetric powers of closed manifolds.